 An astrophysicist studies stars, planets, and other things in space.
 Introducing Dr. Melinda Soares-Furtado, who tells us about herself and her career.

-Meet Melinda Soares-Furtado is a NASA Hubble Postdoctoral Fellow at the University of Wisconsin-Madison.
+Meet Melinda Soares-Furtado, a NASA Hubble Postdoctoral Fellow at the University of Wisconsin-Madison.
 She has a BS in Physics from the University of California, Santa Cruz and PhD in Astrophysical Science from Princeton University.
 She works on detecting and characterizing stars in open clusters that have anomalous characteristics brought about by the ingestion of close-orbiting substellar companions.
 For everyone who isn’t an astrophysicist, let’s unpack that with some questions for Melinda.

 Science Connected: How would you explain your research to a high school student?